 Semester / Trimester

-Arts & Sciences or Global Health - King's College London -King's College London
+Global Health, Liberal Arts & Sciences -King's College London

 King's College London is ranked among the top 25 universities in the world and prides itself upon recruiting dedicated, academically focused students.
 A study abroad experience at King's College will allow you to call London, the world's most diverse city, home.
 ISA participants can choose the Arts & Sciences or Global Health curriculum track.
 All courses are taught by host university faculty at King's College London.
 ISA participants take classes alongside British and other international students.